theaholtlund/instagram-analysis/README.md

 To utilise the script:

 1. Execute the `run_all_scripts.py` file in order to run all analysis scripts in one batch, generating the required outputs.
-2. Once the analysis is complete, the outputs can be found in the `analysis_outputs` directory, with a name corresponding to the area of analysis.
+2. Run the `generate_report` script located in the `summary_report` directory.
+The report will be created in the same directory, and automatically open in a browser once generated.

 ### Repository Contents